Roblox Avatar Wheel

 How players actually use this wheel

 Spin once and rebuild your avatar around whatever lands.
-Do not reroll unless the style is impossible with your current items.
+Do not reroll unless that avatar type is impossible with your current items.

-Spin on camera, then build that exact style live.
+Spin on camera, then build that exact avatar type live.
 The random result becomes the hook for your video or stream segment.

-Have everyone spin once and build that style for the session.
+Have everyone spin once and build that avatar type for the session.
 It makes group screenshots and themed rounds more fun.

-Remove high-Robux styles before spinning so every result is affordable and you can actually finish the build.
+Remove high-Robux avatar types before spinning so every result is affordable and you can actually finish the build.

 Keep only Roblox classics (like Noob, Classic Robloxian, or Blocky) and spin for a retro session look.